sdkuker/RealmWeb/readme.txt

 1) Added the player associated with the characters on the combat round view.
 Also grouped the characters for each player together by changing the comparator on the collection.
 Added the sort by initiative and sort by player-initiative feature on the character list view.
 Addded tooltip descriptions for the 'open' and 'update' buttons on the combat encounter list view.
-Also, disabled the 'open' button for combat encounters that have already been opened.
+Also, disabled the 'update' button for combat encounters that have already been opened.
 They're considered open if they have any rounds in them at all.
 Also added the confirmational modal dialog and used it to display when someone tries to open a combat encounter that for the first time.
 It'll describe what happens when you open an encounter and give them the chance to confirm or